1. What is the state of 5G deployment in your country, and specifically of the deployment of standalone (SA) 5G networks?

 • Applicants were entitled to claim an individual minimum requirement for frequencies in accordance with their respective business models in the licence application (so-called essential minimum equipment).
 If an essential minimum requirement was claimed and the frequency requirement was undercut during the auction by an active bidder, that bidder would be excluded from the entire auction procedure.
 If an essential minimum configuration was claimed, it had to be described accordingly in the frequency usage plan.

-• Every applicant had to demonstrate reliability, expertise and performance to operate a public telecommunications network and describe how it would ensure efficient and interference-free frequency usage and how it would fulfil coverage obligations.
+• Every applicant had to demonstrate reliability, expertise and performance to operate a public telecommunications network and describe how it would ensure efficient and interference-free frequency usage and how it would fulfill coverage obligations.

-5.2 What are the conditions of the spectrum licence?
+3.2 What are the conditions of the spectrum licence?

 The spectrum has been allocated for the period until 31 December 2040.
 The conditions of the spectrum licences contain several coverage obligations: